stisa/graph/README.md

 * matplotlib defaults
   - figure size is 6.4x4.8"
   - dpi is 100
-* restrocture the code into something cleaner, with clear module names and separtion
+* restructure the code into something cleaner, with clear module names and separtion
 * [target style](notes/target.md)
 * plotProc should lazily evaluate the proc
 * have a single `plot(x,y)`  proc